stalniy/bdd-lazy-var/README.md

 ## Shortcuts

-Very often we want to declare several test cases which tests subject's field or subejct's behavior.
+Very often we want to declare several test cases which tests subject's field or subject's behavior.
 To do this quickly you can use `its` or `it` without message:

 <details>